VersatileVats/ReferMedi/README.md

 ## Accomplishments that I am proud of

-1️⃣Developing an app in 2 days and also the use case of this project is very high, as it is related to the healthcare industry.
+1️⃣Developing an app in 2 week and also the use case of this project is very high, as it is related to the healthcare industry.

 2️⃣I am sure the hospitals will be having a seamless experience while referring and managing patients.